hhuslamlab/website/docs/latex_guide.md

 \end{document}
 ```
-There are two important regions to take note of in this:
+There are two important sections in a `.tex` file and you can see both of them in the code snippet above:
-* The `preamble` (line 1-7)
+* The `preamble` with metadata and packages (line 1-7)
-* The `document` between `\begin{document}` and `\end{document}` (line 8-14)
+* The `document environment` between `\begin{document}` and `\end{document}` (line 8-14)

-You can create multiple `.tex` files and distribute your writing among them, too.
+You can create multiple `.tex` files and [distribute your writing among them](#Content-across-multiple-files), too.
 This is useful if you want to sort your writing eg. chapters or collaborator parts into separate files.
 This also makes looking things up more easy.

 In order to see what your code is doing, you need to `compile` it.
+It is suggested that you use `XeLatex` as your compiler, but `pdfLatex` can work, too.
 Compiling code in `overleaf` is the equivalent to running a script and seeing if it works, you need to click the download button to actualy save the output file.

 If you decided to use a template, your folder will have other things included, such as a `.sty` file, a `.bib` file, images or even `.pdf` files.
-Here are some important things to know about this all.
+Here are some important things to know about them.

+### `.tex` files
+`.tex` files (pronounced tek) are the files in which you write your content.
+In order to compile the code at all, you need at least one file which is named "main" and contains the `preamble` and the `document environment`.
+Anything that is not referred to inside of your `main.tex` will be ignored.

-### Preamble
+#### Preamble
 ```latex=
 \documentclass{article}
 \usepackage[utf8]{inputenc}